msracver/Deep-Exemplar-based-Colorization/README.md

 ```

 #### Inputs
-inputs look like:
+Inputs look like:
 ```
 (torch) root@3a808ffe15a4:/src/app/demo/example/input# ls
 in1.jpg  in2.JPEG  ref1.jpg  ref2.JPEG
 ```
-with in*.jpg being the original images to colorize and ref*.jpg the colorized image to transfer from
+with in*.jpg being the original images to colorize and ref*.jpg the colorized image to transfer from.

 #### Outputs
-outputs will be place under the /src/app/demo/example/res folder
+Outputs will be place under the /src/app/demo/example/res folder

 ```
 (torch) root@3a808ffe15a4:/src/app/demo/example/res# ls